AaronPingo96/Human-Computer-Interaction/README.md

 Part C:

-1: there is tape all over the placee \n
+1: there is tape all over the placee /n
 2: The button order skips over a number each time
 3: Not all buttons are in a row